Error808/Similarities/README.md

 # StringCalc
-An application that depicts the costs of transforming one string into another.
+Developed a Python application that calculates and visualizes the cost of transferring one string to another.